-The skills and training to maintain Aeroplane rating categories Group 4 is largely the same as those for Groups 1 and Group 2 with the exception of some specialised training required for fibre reinforced plastic (FRP) in Group 4.
+The skills and training to maintain Aeroplane rating categories Group 4 is largely the same as those for Groups 1 and Group 2, except for some specialised training required for FRP in Group 4.
 This similarity is expected to become greater in the future as new aircraft construction material is introduced, phasing out the older materials of Group 4.
-As a consequence, the training for construction materials for Group 4 is also covered in Groups 1 and Group 2, making Group 4 redundant.
+Therefore, the training for construction materials for Group 4 is also covered in Groups 1 and Group 2, making Group 4 redundant.

-Holders of Aircraft Group 4 will be able to continue with the privilege of maintenance and release to service that is currently enjoyed for the aircraft that would formerly have fallen in this category, regardless of holding a Group 1 or 2.
-However no further Group 4 ratings will be granted, and those holding a Group 4 licence are not automatically granted either Group 1 or Group 2 ratings.
+Holders of Aircraft Group 4 ratings will be able to continue with the privilege of maintenance and release to service currently enjoyed for the aircraft that would formerly have fallen in this category, regardless of holding a Group 1 or 2 rating.
+However, no further Group 4 ratings will be granted, and those holding a Group 4 licence will not automatically be granted either Group 1 or Group 2 ratings.